 The truth was I had become emotionally bankrupt after a long history of singular devotion to others.

-In time, therapy uncovered the need to nurture myself, but this would not come easily after longstanding neglect.
+Therapy uncovered the need to nurture myself in time, but this would not come easily after longstanding neglect.

 I began writing daily to detail and understand the journey back to myself, which provided strength on the darkest days.

 I moved forward step by step and resisted the old voices beckoning my return.

 In therapy, I worked to deconstruct deeply held beliefs about myself, about life’s purpose, and about my role in the world.

 I became aware that little in my life could be healthy if I were unhealthy.

 So, I continued to take action toward becoming the healthiest possible version of myself.

 The stress I was going through took its toll on my body

 Unfortunately, I was not only emotionally bankrupt, but I was also physically depleted as well and began experiencing health issues.